KhanhNguyen9872/Ninja_Server_Termux/README.md

 menu
 ```

-# IF You don't see Ninja School Java
+# IF You don't see Ninja School in J2ME-Loader
  - Install ninja.jar file [using J2ME-Loader] and Enjoy!
 ```
 ninja.jar in /sdcard [Internal Storage]